A Guide to Test Driving a Car or Campervan to Buy in New Zealand

 Before taking to the open road, drive around the car park or street to see if:

-- The steering wheel stays straight if you let it go while the car is moving.
+- The steering wheel stays straight if you let it go while the car is moving (slowly)

-- The brakes are not too loose, so you don’t have to put your feet down to the floor when you want to stop.
+- The brakes are not too loose, so you don’t have to put your foot down on the floor when you want to slow down

 - Check that the car stops straight.